levoxtrip/TKB/docs/topics/JavaScript/ThreeJS/Basics.md

 To have it shine more from the side we move it `directionalLight.position.set(1,0.2,0.);`

+We also can set the target of the directional light with the `target` property `directionalLight.target.position.set(0,5,0)` `directionalLight.target.updateWorldMatrix()`

 ## HemisphereLight

 The `HemisphereLight` is similar to the `AmbientLight` but it emits a different color from the ground than from the sky.